Eye Allergy Symptoms: Q&A

 A: First of all, you should always use the contact lens care system that your eye doctor recommends.
 Contact lens multipurpose solution is not the same thing as saline.
 Contact lens solutions are carefully engineered to:

-- Disinfect against microorganisms that can cause eye infections in a manner that meets or exceeds FDA requirements.
+Disinfect against microorganisms that can cause eye infections in a manner that meets or exceeds requirements.

 All the aforementioned functions of the lens solution also must occur with minimal toxicity to the eye surface.
 If you are using saline rather than your doctor-recommended contact lens solution, you are unnecessarily putting your eye health at risk, because saline does not provide any disinfection.